 Here’s how they converted their space into a useful home gym.

 First, mirrors were installed on one wall by our trade partners at DT Glass.
 There was a foundation wall in the room which created a ledge for the mirrors.
 While they considered having one large, continuous mirror, they decided to go with three pieces to save money.
 It achieves the same look for a fraction of the price.

 Next, the existing carpet was ripped up, and replaced with rubber floor tile mats.
 We used Ultimate Zip-Tiles by Ultimate RB out of McMinnville, and they were recommended and purchased through Contract Furnishings Mart.
-They’re heavy duty, 3/8” thick mats made of eco-friendly, recycled rubber content.
-They are available is all black or black with a color fleck like white, gray, tan, or blue.
+They’re heavy-duty, 3/8” thick mats made of eco-friendly, recycled rubber content.
+They are available in all black or black with a color fleck like white, gray, tan, or blue.
 The mats were installed in an interlocking brick set pattern, therefore they won’t slide around, and the lines nearly disappear when installed.